 Water, water everywhere.
 Originally a marshland at the edge of the Baltic Sea, St. Petersburg was created by imperial decree of Peter the Great in 1703.
 It became his warm water port and “window to Europe”.
 Inspired by Amsterdam, swamps were drained, marshes filled in, canals created and ultimately 342 bridges were built within the city limits.
 We will row the rivers and canals of the city over four days, as well as two optional days rowing the Volhov River as it flows towards Lake Ladoga, which then flows into the Neva and back to St. Petersburg.
 Our base is the English Rowing Club, a powerhouse of Russian rowing, but a club that appreciates the beauty of where they row, and Andrej will show us his favourite spots.
 This is a city best seen from the water.

 Our priority is to experience St. Petersburg through rowing.
 In the afternoons, we will experience the culture of this magnificent city and its surroundings.
 Anna, our guide and translator will take us to some of the most significant sights: the Winter Palace and the Hermitage, Peterhof, Church of the Saviour on the Blood.
 She will also share some of her personal favourites, especially when it comes to lunch and dinner.
 Look carefully, every day she will wear a different set of earrings and necklace in the Fabergé style.
 But culture is found at the rowing club, whose honourary chairman is Sir Steven Redgrave.
 We will get a tour of the historic clubhouse including the Museum of British Rowing and a Museum of Russian Rowing.
 All this culture and rowing makes one hungry.
 We will dine at some of the best restaurants in the city and also take you to a “canteen” where the locals eat.
+Our excursion to the Volhov also showcases Russian food and culture – what better place to stay than wooden cabins in the forest!
 This is a once-in-a-lifetime, must experience St. Petersburg rowing tour.
 We look forward to sharing it with you.

 Read some of our blog post about this trip: